tylerneylon/math/randnn/randnn.md

 $\text{relu}()$ the better choice from this perspective.

-An interesting observation made by Ian Goodfellow (and perhaps by others earlier?) is that relu-based networks are *piecewise linear* functions, which means that we can partition the input space into distinct regions such that the network is a purely linear function in each region [@goodfellow2017cs231n].
+An interesting observation made by Ian Goodfellow (and perhaps by others before him) is that relu-based networks are *piecewise linear* functions, which means that we can partition the input space into distinct regions such that the network is a purely linear function in each region [@goodfellow2017cs231n].
 In the pixel-intensity